Who is 'H' in Line of Duty? Meet the suspects

 Line of Duty creator and writer Jed Mercurio planted a seed of doubt about Adrian Dunbar’s character right at the end of series four, and from the opening of series five that seed has sprouted.
 Here’s what we know:

-- When messaging John Corbett and Lisa McQueen, “UNKNOWN” (who we presume is ‘H’) spelled “definitely” with an “a”, writing that the Eastfield depot job was “definately high risk.”
-Then in episode four, Ted hijacked a conversation AC-12 were attempting to simulate between ‘H’ and the OCG via the same messaging system and took over typing duties, writing that he could “definately pull the right strings.”
-Does the spelling error indicate that ‘H’ and Hastings are the same person?

-- In the same conversation, Hastings wrote “I need you to bring all this to a close.”
-This may have been a coded message to Lisa ordering her to murder Corbett, the undercover officer or “rat”.
-Corbett was duly – and brutally – slain.

-- Originally, series five teased us with circumstantial evidence that could be explained away: Hastings’ laptop pinging with an instant message just after we saw Lisa and John Corbett (Stephen Graham) using IM to talk with ‘H’, and an unknown dialler calling Lisa’s mobile just as Hastings was ringing a number which didn’t pick up.
-But it’s harder to think of an innocent explanation for what happened in episode three, when a panicked-looking Hastings wrapped his laptop in bubble wrap and took it off to an electronic disposal centre straight after hearing that Corbett had made contact with Steve.
-Suspicious.

-- Ted Hastings went off to visit balaclava gang member Lee Banks in prison, telling him in no uncertain terms: “Sit down, fella.
+- Ted Hastings made a surprise visit to balaclava gang member Lee Banks in prison, telling him in no uncertain terms: “Sit down, fella.
 This b***ard’s got a thing or two to say to you.
 Trust me.
 You’ll be glad you did.”
-We don’t know what was said, but we do know that Hastings was driven to the interview by someone else.
+For some reason, Hastings did not record the conversation or bring anyone along as a witness; he also did not tell his team about the visit.
+Suspicious!
+Despite explaining to Carmichael (Anna Maxwell Martin) that he only visited Lee to find out more about the OCG, we have no idea what Hastings and Lee really said in that room but shortly after, Lisa had Corbett murdered based on a tip from inside Blackthorn Prison, suggesting Hastings passed on information to Lee and intentionally blew Corbett’s cover.

+- When messaging John Corbett and Lisa McQueen, “UNKNOWN” (who we presume is ‘H’) spelled “definitely” with an “a”.
+Later, Ted hijacked a conversation AC-12 were attempting to simulate between ‘H’ and the OCG via the same messaging system, writing that he could “definately pull the right strings.”
+Does the spelling error indicate that ‘H’ and Hastings are the same person?

+- While using this messaging system and ‘pretending’ to be ‘H’, Hastings has also repeatedly taken matters into his own hands and ignored the suggestions of cybercrime expert Amanda (Rosa Escoda).
+He correctly guessed (or was it a guess?) that ‘H’ had never even known about the Palisade Shopping Centre meet-up (as it was a ruse from Lisa).
+He then went rogue with a new plan to go “undercover” as ‘H’ – a plan which contravened all regulations, and completely ignored the fact that AC-12 had been taken off the case earlier that day.

+- Remember when a panicked-looking Hastings wrapped his laptop in bubble wrap and took it off to an electronics disposal centre, straight after hearing that Corbett had made contact with Steve?
+It’s hard to think of an innocent explanation for that.
+We’ve also seen Hastings’ laptop pinging with an instant message just after we saw Lisa and Corbett using IM to talk with ‘H’, and an unknown dialler calling Lisa’s mobile just as Hastings was ringing a number which didn’t pick up.

 - It was Hastings who insisted on raiding the OCG’s headquarters at Kingsgate Printing Shop, as well as the property where they kept girls for sex – interrupting Corbett’s undercover mission.
-It was also Hastings who ordered Kate and Steve to respond to the “status zero” in the middle of the depot raid, ignoring their warning that it could be a trap and diverting the armed officers away from the OCG.
+It was also Hastings who gave an “irregular” fahrenheit order, and who told Steve to respond to the “status zero” in the middle of the depot raid, ignoring the warning that it could be a trap and diverting the armed officers away from the OCG.
 Did he deliberately allow the balaclava gang to get away with £50m of stolen goods?

-- During the stand-off between Steve and Corbett, Hastings gave a “fahrenheit order” – instructing his police officer to shoot to kill.
-Steve disobeyed him, later disputing the lawfulness of the order; and Kate argued that it was “irregular.”
-Did Hastings just want Corbett dead by this point?

-- Hastings seemed extremely nervous when Kate showed PC Jane Cafferty several photos of bent coppers and potential suspects – including Hastings’ photo – and asked her to identify the person who had recruited her.
-She ultimately singled out Dot Cottan, but is there a reason he was so jumpy?

-Then, we have some broader suspicions about Ted Hastings which require further thought:
+Then, we have some broader suspicions about Ted Hastings which require further thought.
+Whether he is ‘H’ or not, is there something shady going on?

+- We know Hastings has been struggling financially for years, after a property investment in Ireland (the “Kettle Bell Complex”) went wrong.
+His wife left him, he lost his home, and now he’s stuck in a shabby hotel with massive debts.
+The re-appearance of Mark Moffatt (Patrick Fitzsymons), a former DCI who acted as Roz Huntley’s Police Federation representative during her AC-12 interviews, was wildly suspicious, but when Moffatt handed Hastings a large brown envelope full of £50 notes, the real shock came with Hastings’ reaction: instead of immediately rejecting and reporting this blatant bribery, he drank a glass of whisky and stared at all that money.
+Days later, he still had it (although he did try to call Moffatt, and he didn’t spend the cash.)

 - Hastings is a Mason.
 Steve observed his boss doing the special secret handshake with retired cop Patrick Fairbank, later identified as a paedophile involved with a ring of sex abusers.
 Although it has not been suggested that he knew anything about Fairbank’s crimes, Hastings’ Masonic links raise a big question about his loyalties.

-- We know that Hastings has been struggling financially since at least series two, after a property investment in Ireland went wrong.
-His wife left him, he lost his home, and now he’s stuck in a shabby hotel.
-We also know that the balaclava gang typically prey on coppers in need of cash; and the re-appearance of Mark Moffatt (Patrick Fitzsymons), a former DCI who acted as Roz Huntley’s Police Federation representative during her AC-12 interviews, was wildly suspicious from the start.
-Our fears were confirmed when Moffatt handed Hastings a large brown envelope full of £50 notes, but the real shock came with Hastings’ reaction: instead of immediately rejecting this blatant bribery or reporting it to his superiors, he drank a glass of whisky and stared at all that money.
-(And this is a man who is meant to be cleaner than clean!)

-HOWEVER, we still have our doubts about the idea of Hastings as ‘H’.
-Here’s why…
+But we still have our doubts about the idea of Hastings as ‘H’, and that’s not just because we don’t want to believe that our anti-corruption hero was bent all along.
+Here’s what we know…

+- If Hastings was ‘H’, why would he have allowed Corbett to stay in the OCG for so long, once he knew he was working undercover?

+- If Hastings was ‘H’, why would he go into the nightclub to meet the gang – knowing that it was under surveillance by armed police?
+An operation he himself had authorised?
+Unless he was hiding in plain sight?

+- After episode four, we wondered if Hastings had directly ordered Lisa to kill Corbett when he typed out: “I need you to bring all this to a close.”
+Was this a coded message?
+However, Hastings’ conversations with Lisa in episode five have made us reconsider this theory; he seemed convinced John “Clayton” Corbett was still alive, demanding to see him face-to-face, which would be weird if he’d ordered Corbett’s murder.
+Lisa also seems to believe Hastings is ‘H’, which would not be the case if he had sent that veiled message the previous week.

+- The tip-off from Blackthorn Prison may not have come from Lee (via Hastings).
+He may be the only OCG member inside, but this jail houses plenty of other prisoners with connections to the criminal gang and police force: Roz Huntley, Vihan Malhotra, Jimmy Lakewell…

-- If Moffat is trying to recruit him as a bent cop and bribing him with thousands of pounds, surely that means Hastings isn’t the top dog – and that he isn’t already bent?
-And if he were ‘H’, surely he’d be able to pay his hotel bill and maybe even upgrade to a room with a functioning toilet flush?
+- If Moffat was trying to recruit Hastings as a bent cop and bribing him with thousands of pounds, surely that means he isn’t already the top dog – and that he isn’t already bent?
+(And if he was ‘H’, surely he’d be able to pay his hotel bill and maybe even upgrade to a room with a functioning toilet flush?)

-- Hastings actually gives quite a lot of good reasons why Steve should have shot Corbett, who had pulled a gun on a police officer in a public place.
-Also, Corbett had just admitted to torturing his wife Roisin Hastings.
-There may have been nothing more sinister at play.

-- Hastings may not have ordered Lisa McQueen to kill Corbett; she could have worked out his duplicity by herself.
+- Hastings’ strange behaviour may be motivated by his personal hatred of Corbett for the assault on Roisin Hastings – and nothing more.
+His supposedly-irregular “fahrenheit order” came just after he’d heard Corbett admit to torturing Mrs Hastings; his rogue “undercover operation” at the nightclub may have just been an attempt to meet Corbett and confront him face-to-face about his wife’s ordeal.
+If Hastings did tell Lee Banks about Corbett being a “rat”, that would also make sense on a personal level – without meaning that Hastings is ‘H’.

 So is Ted Hastings ‘H’?
 It’s hard to see how all this evidence could be explained away – but equally, there are still some things that just don’t quite fit.
 How will Jed Mercurio solve this riddle?